Skip to main content

 Use Cases

-let lastProcessedSlot = getLastProcessedSlot();
+let lastProcessedSlot = Number(process.env.LAST_PROCESSED_SLOT ??
+0);

 const currentSlot = await getCurrentSlot();

-const maxReplaySlot = currentSlot - 216000;
+const maxReplaySlot = currentSlot - 216_000;

 if (lastProcessedSlot < maxReplaySlot) {